q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 ## 1. Creating a Test Class

-Inside the `Boa.Constrictor.Example` project, create a new file named `DuckDuckGoTest.cs`.
+Inside the `Boa.Constrictor.Example` project, create a new file named `DuckDuckGoWebUiTest.cs`.
 Add the following NUnit code stub to the file:

 ```csharp